- Syada Greiss

 In the centre of Cairo, at the foot of the Mokattam, live the garbage collectors, called ‘zabbaleen’ in Arabic.
 This unique community has created the world’s most efficient re-cycling industry, in fact, more than 90% of the total collected garbage is recycled.

 The Association for the Protection of the Environment(APE) is working to improve their living conditions and, in the words of the United Nations Educational, Scientific and Cultural Organization (UNESCO), to restitute some of their human dignity.
 The magnificent achievement of this unique community and the works of the APE have attracted the attention of the international community.
 The attention has turned into acknowledgment and the acknowledgment into numerous international awards.

-Presentations at Calvin College:Journey To Empowerment: Stories from the Streets of Cairo
+Presentations at Calvin University:Journey To Empowerment: Stories from the Streets of Cairo

 Part of the: January Series